 On October 10th, 2019, if you ever notice that IDA fails to contact

 - download hexrays.crt (shasum:

 - next to IDA, in IDA’s installation dir, or

 and you should be good to go.

 In the future

-We intend to implement a proper certification chain mechanism (similar
+In IDA 7.5, we implemented a proper certification chain mechanism (similar

 to what browsers do), so this workaround is not necessary